Do you want to create a resilient workforce? You have two levers:

 In any event, both resilience and engagement are well worth prioritising because they can both be demonstrated to cause higher levels of wellbeing and productivity.
 A payoff both morally and in productivity.

-To understand how to assess the likelihood of your next employee being both resilient and highly engaged click here.
+Our Psychometric Testing can help to understand how to assess the likelihood of your next employee being both resilient and highly engaged.

 Albrecht, S. L., & Marty, A. (2017).
 Personality, self-efficacy and job resources and their associations with employee engagement, affective commitment and turnover intentions.
 The International Journal of Human Resource Management, 1-25.